 On the last day of the program, friends and family are welcome to attend an afternoon concert presented by Victor Wooten and program participants, beginning at 2:00 p.m.

 Musical Preparation and Placement

-Well before you arrive, you will receive two chapters from Wooten’s award-winning book, The Music Lesson (also used in Berklee curriculum).
+Well before you arrive, you will receive two chapters from Wooten’s award-winning book, The Music Lesson.
 A large part of the program will be based on these and other chapters from the book.
 Reading the entire book is suggested but not required.